13. Pulse Shaping¶

-Other filters include the Gaussian filter, which has an impulse response resembling a Gaussian function, as well as the sinc filter, which is equivalent to the raised-cosine filter when , and is more of an ideal filter, meaning it eliminates the frequencies necessary without much of a transition region.
+Other filters include the Gaussian filter, which has an impulse response resembling a Gaussian function.
+There is also a sinc filter, which is equivalent to the raised-cosine filter when .
+The sinc filter is more of an ideal filter, meaning it eliminates the frequencies necessary without much of a transition region.

-Let’s look more into the parameter .
-It is a number between 0 and 1, and is called the “roll-off” factor, or sometimes “excess bandwidth”.
+Let’s scrutinize the parameter .
+It is a number between 0 and 1, and is called the “roll-off” factor or sometimes “excess bandwidth”.
 It determines how fast, in the time domain, the filter rolls off to zero.
-Remember, to be used as a filter, the impulse response should decay to zero on both sides:
+Recall that, to be used as a filter, the impulse response should decay to zero on both sides:

-This means more filter taps are required the lower gets, and when the impulse response never fully hits zero, so we try to get as low as possible without causing other issues.
+More filter taps are required the lower gets.
+When the impulse response never fully hits zero, so we try to get as low as possible without causing other issues.
 The lower the roll-off, the more compact in frequency we can create our signal for a given symbol rate, which is always important.

-where is the symbol rate in Hz.
-For wireless comms we usually like a roll-off between 0.2 and 0.5.
-So as a rule of thumb, a digital signal that uses symbol rate is going to occupy a little more than worth of spectrum, and this includes both positive and negative portions of spectrum, because once we upconvert and transmit our signal, both sides certainly matter.
-So if we transmit QPSK at 1 million symbols per second (MSps), it will occupy around 1.3 MHz.
-The data rate will be 2 Mbps (recall that QPSK uses 2 bits per symbol), minus any overhead like channel coding and frame headers.
+is the symbol rate in Hz.
+For wireless communications we usually like a roll-off between 0.2 and 0.5.
+As a rule of thumb, a digital signal that uses symbol rate is going to occupy a little more than worth of spectrum, including both positive and negative portions of spectrum.
+Once we upconvert and transmit our signal, both sides certainly matter.
+If we transmit QPSK at 1 million symbols per second (MSps), it will occupy around 1.3 MHz.
+The data rate will be 2 Mbps (recall that QPSK uses 2 bits per symbol), including any overhead like channel coding and frame headers.

 As a Python exercise let’s filter and shape some pulses.
-We will use BPSK symbols so that it’s easier to visualize, because prior to the pulse-shaping step, BPSK involves simply transmitting 1’s or -1’s, with the “Q” portion equal to zero.
-With Q equal to zero we can just plot the I portion only, and it’s easier to look at.
+We will use BPSK symbols so that it’s easier to visualize–prior to the pulse-shaping step, BPSK involves transmitting 1’s or -1’s with the “Q” portion equal to zero.
+With Q equal to zero we can plot the I portion only, and it’s easier to look at.

-In this simulation we will use 8 samples per symbol, and instead of using a square-wave looking signal of 1’s and -1’s, we use a pulse train of impulses, because when you put an impulse through a filter, the output is the impulse response (hence the name).
-So if you want a series of pulses, you want to use impulses with zeros in between, not square pulses.
+In this simulation we will use 8 samples per symbol, and instead of using a square-wave looking signal of 1’s and -1’s, we use a pulse train of impulses.
+When you put an impulse through a filter, the output is the impulse response (hence the name).
+Therefore if you want a series of pulses, you want to use impulses with zeros in between to avoid square pulses.

 import numpy as np import matplotlib.pyplot as plt from scipy import signal num_symbols = 10 sps = 8 bits = np.random.randint(0, 2, num_symbols) # Our data to be transmitted, 1's and 0's x = np.array() for bit in bits: pulse = np.zeros(sps) pulse = bit*2-1 # set the first value to either a 1 or -1 x = np.concatenate((x, pulse)) # add the 8 samples to the signal plt.figure(0) plt.plot(x, '.-') plt.grid(True) plt.show()

-At this point our symbols are still 1’s and -1’s, don’t get too caught up in the fact we used impulses.
-In fact it might be easier to not visualize it, and just think of it as an array:
+At this point our symbols are still 1’s and -1’s.
+Don’t be caught up in the fact we used impulses.
+In fact, it might be easier to not visualize the impulses response but rather think of it as an array:

 bits: [0, 1, 1, 1, 1, 0, 0, 0, 1, 1] BPSK symbols: [-1, 1, 1, 1, 1, -1, -1, -1, 1, 1] Applying 8 samples per symbol: [-1, 0, 0, 0, 0, 0, 0, 0, 1, 0, 0, 0, 0, 0, 0, 0, 1, 0, 0, 0, 0, 0, 0, 0, ...]

-We will create a raised-cosine filter, using a beta of 0.35, and make it 101 taps which will give it enough time to decay to zero.
-While the raised cosine equation asks for our symbol period, and a time vector (t), we can just assume a sample period of 1 second, to sort of “normalize” our simulation.
-This means our symbol period (Ts) is 8, because we have 8 samples per symbol.
-So our time vector will just be a list of integers.
-With the way the raised-cosine equation works, we want t=0 to be in the center, so we will generate the 101-length time vector starting at -51 and ending on +51:
+We will create a raised-cosine filter using a of 0.35, and we will make it 101 taps long to give the signal enough time to decay to zero.
+While the raised cosine equation asks for our symbol period and a time vector , we can assume a sample period of 1 second to “normalize” our simulation.
+It means our symbol period is 8 because we have 8 samples per symbol.
+Our time vector then will be a list of integers.
+With the way the raised-cosine equation works, we want to be in the center.
+We will generate the 101-length time vector starting at -51 and ending at +51.

-Note how it definitely decays to zero.
-The fact we are using 8 samples per symbol determines how narrow this filter appears, and how fast it decays to zero.
+Note how the output definitely decays to zero.
+The fact we are using 8 samples per symbol determines how narrow this filter appears and how fast it decays to zero.
 The above impulse response looks like a typical low-pass filter, and there’s really no way for us to know that it’s a pulse-shaping specific filter versus any other low-pass filter.

-Lastly, we can filter our signal x and look at the result.
-Don’t get too caught up in the for loop below, we’ll discuss why it’s there.
+Lastly, we can filter our signal and examine the result.
+Don’t focus heavily on the introduction of a for loop in the provided code.
+We’ll discuss why it’s there after the code block.

-This resulting signal is really just a bunch of our impulse responses summed together, with around half of them multiplied by -1 first.
-It might look complicated, so let’s step through it.
+This resulting signal is summed together from many of our impulse responses, with approximately half of them first multiplied by -1.
+It might look complicated, but we will step through it together.

-First off, there are transient samples before and after the data, because of the filter and the way convolution works.
+Firstly, there are transient samples before and after the data because of the filter and the way convolution works.
 These extra samples get included in our transmission but they don’t actually contain “peaks” of pulses.

-The vertical lines were created in the for loop, for visualization sake, and they are meant to show where intervals of Ts occur, which represents where this signal will actually be sampled by the receiver.
-Note how on intervals of Ts, the curve has the value of exactly 1.0 or -1.0, that’s the biggest thing to take away here.
+Secondly, the vertical lines were created in the for loop for visualization’s sake.
+They are meant to demonstrate where intervals of occur.
+These intervals represent where this signal will be sampled by the receiver.
+Observe that for intervals of the curve has the value of exactly 1.0 or -1.0, making them the ideal points in time to sample.

-And below shows the ideal position in time to sample, along with the IQ plot:
+The below graph represents the ideal position in time to sample, along with the IQ plot:

-Below shows the worst time to sample, note the three clusters in the constellation.
-We are sampling directly in between each symbol, so our samples are going to be way off.
+Compare that to the worst time to sample.
+Notice the three clusters in the constellation.
+We are sampling directly in between each symbol; our samples are going to be way off.

 Here is another example of a poor sample time, somewhere in between our ideal and worst cases.
 Heed the four clusters.
 With a high SNR we might be able to get away with this sampling time interval, though it isn’t advisable.

-Remember that our Q values are not shown on the time domain plot, because they are roughly zero, hence why the IQ plots only spread horizontally.
+Remember that our Q values are not shown on the time domain plot because they are roughly zero, allowing the IQ plots to spread horizontally only.